Team lady Project

 Bethany grew up on Cape Cod, Massachusetts which instilled a love and appreciation of the benefits of sustainable tourism.
 After receiving her graduate degree in Intercultural Communication and living in Alicante, Spain, Bethany has worked in product, sales and marketing within the travel industry for the last nine years.
 Her vocation has brought her to almost 30 countries, including Israel, Jordan, Colombia and Antarctica in 2017.
 She has a dedication to negotiating her way to equality; a love for puns, her cats, and passport stamps; and is co-captain of The Rolling Stones, a competitive Downtown Providence bocce team.

 Carolyn V. Marsden is an art director and visual artist currently living in Providence, Rhode Island.
 She is the Art Director for Rhode Island Monthly magazine.
 Carolyn completed a Master's in Fine Arts with distinction at the University of New Mexico (Albuquerque, NM).
 Before completing her MFA, she earned a B.A. at Dartmouth College (Hanover, NH) and worked for Boston magazine as a graphic designer.
 She is the editor of Noted*, the Lady Project newsletter.

 Social Media Coordinator, Lady Project Blog

 Bethany Caliaro is a recent Johnson & Wales University Graduate working in the Providence restaurant scene.
-She loves connecting to the Providence community through her work with The Lady Project and her Instagram.
-In her spare time she tries to grow plants, and eats out with her friends.
+She loves connecting with the Providence community through her work with The Lady Project and her Instagram.
+In her spare time, she tries to grow plants and eats out with her friends.